trapexit/mergerfs/README.md

   * mergerfs.dedup: Will help identify and optionally remove duplicate files
   * mergerfs.dup: Ensure there are at least N copies of a file across the pool
   * mergerfs.balance: Rebalance files across drives by moving them from the most filled to the least filled
+  * mergerfs.consolidate: move files within a single mergerfs directory to the drive with most free space
   * mergerfs.mktrash: Creates FreeDesktop.org Trash specification compatible directories on a mergerfs mount
 * https://github.com/trapexit/scorch
   * scorch: A tool to help discover silent corruption of files and keep track of files